evilUrge/epicgames-weekly-freegames/README.md

 # Automatically get the epicgames store weekly free games
+> A fork of `ricosorio/epicgames-weekly-freegames` with ARM support!

 I like free games but I don't like repeating the same process over and over again when it can be automated...
 And that's why I made this!

 ## Important to read first